 Day 4: Grand-Étang to L’Anse-à-Valleau (17.3 km / 11 mi.)

-The hikers then headed from the mountains to the sea, to meander along the north shore of the Gaspé Peninsula, from Mont-Saint-Pierre to L’Anse-à-Valleau.
-This leg of the journey really sharpens the senses… Fall was in full swing: light shone through the leaves; your lungs fill with the earthy aroma of the forest and sea air; leaves crackle underfoot as the sun warms your skin...
-“You step lightly through the forest, rediscover a childlike wonder, become one with all that surrounds you,” mused Pascale Bussières, spokesperson for the TDLG on Foot.
+The trekkers then headed from the mountains to the sea, to meander along the north shore of the Gaspé Peninsula from Mont-Saint-Pierre to L’Anse-à-Valleau.
+This leg of the journey really awakened the senses… Fall was in full swing: light shone through the leaves; your lungs filled with the earthy aromas of the forest and the sea; leaves crackled underfoot as the sun warmed your skin… “You step lightly through the forest, rediscover a childlike wonder, become one with all that surrounds you,” mused Pascale Bussières, spokesperson for the Fall TDLG.

 Day 5: Forillon National Park – Les Crêtes, Mt.
 Saint-Alban, Cap-Bon-Ami (18 km / 11 mi.)

 Day 6: Forillon National Park – Les Graves and Cap-Gaspé (18 km / 11 mi.)